Category: Charity Insights 2016

 I’m on the train home from the Centre for Alternative Technology after finishing the final week of my placement.
 My four weeks at CAT have been a great experience for many reasons.
 The people, the work and the amazing natural surroundings have been restorative and given me new energy and perspective.
 I will miss my morning walk through the ancient woods to the rewilded quarry, the birdsong and the tranquillity of the reservoir.

 Throughout my time at CAT I delivered the ZCB talk to a total of 163 people.
 While the audience figures were on average quite low, I have gained a lot of confidence in delivering aural presentations and public engagement.
+By the final week I felt that I was beginning to introduce an element of emotion to the talk alongside just presenting the data.

 Weeks 2 and 3 at the Brilliant Club